arguments - contains function to parse arguments and

 LIMITATION: grouping of one-letter options is NOT

-will be parsed as option
+supported.
+Argument -abc will be parsed as option

-, not as -a -b -c
+-abc, not as -a -b -c.

 NOTE: bash4 requires to use "${@:+$@}"

-to expand empty list of arguments in strict mode (-u
+to expand empty list of arguments in strict mode (-u).

-By default, function supports -h|--help
+By default, function supports -h|--help,

-and --debug
+--man and --debug options.
+Options

-and --man
+--help and --man are calling

-function with 2
+arguments::help() function with 2 or

-as argument.
+1 as argument.
 Override that function if you want to

 provide your own help.